google/visualblocks/README.md

 **Node Graph Editor**

 The node graph editor is a custom Angular component.
-It takes a graph JSON file as input.
+It takes a JSON object as the specifications of nodes (i.e. their inputs, outputs, properties, etc), and output the graph structure on changes (e.g. node added, edge deleted, etc).

 **Library of ML Nodes**